marcglasberg/fast_immutable_collections/docs/README2.md

 but you can also choose how to compare sets by using the following `ISet` methods:
 `equalItems`, `equalItemsAndConfig` and `same`.
-Note, however, there is no `unorderedEqualItems` like in the `IList`, because since `ISets` are unordered the `equalItems` method already disregards the order.
+Note, however, there is no `unorderedEqualItems` like in the `IList`, because, since `ISets` are unordered the `equalItems`, method already disregards the order.

 - Classes `ISetMixin` and `IterableISetMixin` let you easily create your own immutable classes based on the `ISet`.
 This helps you create more strongly typed collections, and add your own methods to them.

-- You can flush some `ISet` by using the getter `.flush`.
+- You can flush an `ISet` by using the getter `.flush`.
 Note flush just optimizes the set **internally**, and no external difference will be visible.
 Depending on the global configuration, the `ISet`s